codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why do ducks make great detectives?
-They always quack the case.
+Who is the coolest Doctor in the hospital?
+The hip Doctor!

 ## Daily Trivia

-What is the codename of the eighth generation Intel Core micro-architecture launched in October 2017?
+Which of these is not a layer in the OSI model for data communications?
- 1. Coffee Lake
+ 1. Physical Layer
- 2. Sandy Bridge
+ 2. Transport Layer
- 3. Broadwell
+ 3. Connection Layer
- 4. Skylake
+ 4. Application Layer

 <details>
   <summary>Answer</summary>
-  Coffee Lake
+  Connection Layer
 </details>